Documents Needed to Register a Car (2026 Checklist)

 Every state requires four core documents to register a vehicle in 2026: the title, a government-issued ID, proof of insurance, and proof of residency.
 Beyond that, the paperwork branches by state, by how the car was acquired, and by whether the vehicle is new, used, gifted, inherited, or rebuilt.

-The universal four (all 50 states + DC)
+The universal four (All 50 states)

 - Government-issued photo ID — driver license, state ID, or passport.
 REAL ID compliance mandatory at federal facilities since May 2025.